 3. Accept a Higher Interest Rate

-This strategy can sometimes work best when you know you’ll sell your home in a relatively short period of time.
+With that said, this strategy may work when you know you’ll sell your home in a relatively short period of time.
 That way, your interest costs don’t wind up exceeding the savings you received from getting a discount on your origination fee.